isovector/sandymaguire.me/site/posts/2019-01-23-become-a-programmer.markdown

 *You* need to spend a lot of time on a computer.

-*You feel like you won't be good at it.* In my experience, computer programming skills overlap with a lot of over things.
+*You feel like you won't be good at it.* In my experience, computer programming skills overlap with a lot of other things.
 If your job consists of working with lots of different tools and understanding when to use which, then programming is going to be a good a fit.
 If your job consists of diagnosing why things are broken, programming will be a very good fit.
 If your job consists of making